ruuda/blog/posts/config-format-lang.md

 As with formats,
 there is no shortage of configuration languages.
-Because there is more to a full language than there is to a format, their differences are less superficial.
+Because there is more to a full language than there is to a format, their differences are not as superficial.
 For example,
-[Dhall] has a static type system,
+[Dhall] has a rigid static type system,
-RCL has a gradual type system, and [Jsonnet] is dynamically typed.
+[RCL] has a gradual type system, and [Jsonnet] is dynamically typed.
 All three are functional languages with user-defined functions.
 [Cue] takes a very different approach,